weaveVM/bundler/README.md

 ***Bundler as data protocol and library is still in PoC (Proof of Concept) phase - not recommended for production usage, testing purposes only.***

+For the JS/TS version of WeaveVM bundles, [click here](https://github.com/weavevm/weavevm-bundles-js).

 ### Advantages of WeaveVM bundled transactions

 * Reduces transaction overhead fees from multiple fees (`n`) per `n` transaction to a single fee per bundle of envelopes (`n` transactions)